The Application Process

 - Ask mentors for letters of recommendations well in advance of deadlines, and provide mentors working drafts of your essay a) for feedback and b) so they know your plans.

-- Make arrangements with language evaluators (if needed) well before deadline.
+- Make arrangements with language evaluators (if needed) weeks before deadline.